 Osmanthus or cassia wine are drunk as a symbolic wish for living a full, long life.

-Koreans value the harvest moon festival called Chuseok, when people return to their hometown to provide offerings such as rice cake and wine on their ancestors’ graves.
+Koreans also celebrate the mid-autumn harvest festival called Chuseok on the same day, when people return to their hometown to provide offerings such as rice cake and wine on their ancestors’ graves.
 This ritual is called beolcho.

-Vietnamese people observe Tết Trung Thu, again to show gratitude to the moon for a healthy harvest.
+Vietnamese people observe Tết Trung Thu on the 15th day of the eighth lunar month, again to show gratitude to the moon for a healthy harvest.
 Rituals include giving children a paper figure to wish them success in life and lighting lanterns, which are sometimes anime-themed.

 Header image credits: Billy Kwok via Unsplash